farmdawgnation/kafka-hawk/README.md

 in your Kafka cluster is committing the offsets and, for the chattiest ones, it can calculate what the offset deltas are over time.

+## Building

+If you wish to build the project you'll need:

+* JDK 11

 ## Deployment

 This application is packaged and designed to be deployed using a Docker image.